 - Example Video of Training a Deaf Pup

-It’s important to know as much as possible about your dog’s condition so that you can provide the best care possible for them as well as be certain that you can provide that care financially throughout their lifetime.
+It's essential to know as much as possible about your dog's condition so that you can provide the best care possible for them and be sure that you can provide that care financially throughout their lifetime.

-- Avoid direct eye contact during the first part of the meeting as this can feel threatening; try instead to look slightly off to one side.
+- Avoid direct eye contact during the first part of the meeting as this can feel threatening; try to look slightly off to one side instead.

 - If you're smiling, don't show teeth, this can be interpreted as a sign of aggression.

 - Avoid bending over the dog as this can make them feel threatened.
 Instead, try to walk up beside them and offer an open palm to them slowly.
 This gives your deaf dog the chance to “investigate” you.

 - Avoid doing anything that may startle or stun the dog; for example, sudden movements or walking straight towards the dog with a heavy stride.